-A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2010, which is not part of the proxy soliciting material, is enclosed.
-This Notice of Annual Meeting of Stockholders and the accompanying proxy materials are first being mailed out to stockholders on or about November 7, 2011.
+A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2011, which is not part of the proxy soliciting material, is enclosed.
+This Notice of Annual Meeting of Stockholders and the accompanying proxy materials are first being mailed out to stockholders no earlier than May 11, 2012.